Author: DW Layton

 • Extremely dry, rough skin

 It may take several days to see improvement in your skin.
 For best results, apply lotions after you shower.
-Once you have restored your skin’s hydration, consider a daily prevention regimen using lotions based on the level of the Dry Skin Index.
+Once you have restored your skin’s hydration, consider a daily prevention regimen using lotions based on the level of the Dry Skin Index predicted by the app.

 Summary